arunahk/IncrementalChange/README.md

 We aimed to provide a solution that would...
 * Provide a way to select the best charity for the customer.
-* Set up your "Inceremental Change" (A type of donation that would round up each of your eftpos transactions to the nearest dollar and donate the difference to your charity)
+* Set up your "Incremental Change" (A type of donation that would round up each of your EFTPOS transactions to the nearest dollar and donate the difference to your charity)
 * Keep track of how much you have donated, where your money is going and reward you based on your donations.
 * Help streamline the process for tax rebates.